Our Services

 You can do a simple self-check lying on your back:

 For a definitive diagnosis and personalized plan, speak to a physical therapist or your doctor.
-If you're experiencing concerning symptoms and want immediate guidance, try this Medically approved LLM Symptom Checker Chat Bot to help identify potential issues and determine your next steps.
+If you're noticing symptoms like abdominal separation, back pain, or pelvic floor concerns and want to understand what they might mean, try Ubie's free AI symptom checker to help identify potential causes and guide your next steps toward recovery.

 Ignoring diastasis recti can lead to: